g0mb4/arma-ws/README.md

 use the attached solution files (currently working only on Windows, compiled with VS2015)

+## Thanks to

+- the developers of "boost"
+- the developer of "websocketpp"
+- AsYetUnited for the source of extDB2 (https://github.com/AsYetUntitled/extDB2)
+- killzonekid fot the beautiful tutorials (http://killzonekid.com)

 ## License

 Use, modify at your will, just please mention me at the end of your README :)